Type systems and maximal subgroups of Thompson's group $V$: Introduction

 A major step in proving the theorem is to first fully classify which finite type systems can be simple.
 To do so, we consider an associated graph, called the \emph{type graph}, which has one vertex for each type with directed edges from the type of $\alpha$ to the types of $\alpha 0$ and $\alpha 1$ for all $\alpha\in\AddrSet$.
 We refer to a strongly connected component of this graph as a \emph{nucleus}, and we classify simple type systems based on the number and characteristics of the nuclei.

 \begin{restatable*}{thm}{FiniteTypes} A finite simple type system on~$\AddrSet$ is either nuclear, atomic binuclear, or atomic quasinuclear. \end{restatable*}

-We direct the reader to Section~\ref{sec:simpletypes} for complete definitions of nuclear, binuclear, and quasinuclear.
-In Section~\ref{sec:stabismax} we show the stabilizers of these simple type systems are maximal, and in Section~\ref{sec:descriptions} we explore to some extent the nature of the maximal subgroups that arise in these cases.
 Theorem \ref{thm:FixIsMatui} shows that the maximal subgroups of $V$ associated with finite simple nuclear type systems are isomorphic to full groups of irreducible, branching subshifts of finite type (or occasionally, they are finite index overgroups of such a group).
 These groups were introduced by Matsumoto in \cite{Matsumoto} and studied extensively by Matui in \cite{Matui}.

-If we consider infinite simple type structures, then it is not hard to specify the point stabilizer of any given ``irrational'' point in Cantor space as the stabilizer of an infinite type structure, and thus it is easy to construct uncountably many distinct maximal subgroups of $V$ in this fashion.
-However, a feature of our main construction is that we are able to demonstrate the existence of uncountably many maximal subgroups of $V$ which are not characterised as point stabilizers.
+The taxonomy of simple type systems is somewhat complex, and also includes systems which need not be finite but which nonetheless lead to maximal subgroups.

+\begin{restatable*}{thm}{BranchType} Let $\Part$~be a simple type system on~$\AddrSet$ that is either multinuclear or atomic branching quasinuclear.
+Then $\Stab{V}{\Part}$~is a maximal subgroup of~$V$. \end{restatable*}